mattfullerton/NotMyIdea-Theme-Pelican/Readme.md

 ### Using this theme
 Download the folder `notmyidea`.
 Run pelican with the argument `-t /path/to/notmyidea` or put the line `THEME = '/path/to/notmyidea'` into the `pelicaconf.py` file.

+### Features
+- mobile friendly (but not highly optimized)
+- logo and favicon possible
+- easy to change colors